Skip to content

 • Opportunity to participate in the U.S. Department of Education federally funded grant — Level II Fieldwork rotation focusing on mental health in school-based settings

-• A US News & World Report ranked top Health Grad School
+• A U.S. News & World Report ranked top Health Graduate School

 Receive Program Info and Financial Aid Options